flyfy1/flyfy1.github.com/_posts/2015-07-05-hhkb-my-review.md

 However, after two days of usage, I think I may not like it that much (although, I'll be continuing using it).
 Here's the pros & cons as below:

+Update: after nearly 10 months using it, I found myself cannot leave it already.

 ## Pros
+1. Good feeling of Key-Stroke.
+It has a longer key stroke distance.. which make it more confortable to press than the Laptop Keyboard.
+2. Can be placed directly on top of Mac's own keyboard.
+It share the same size with the Mac Keyboard.
+Therefore, if I'm using my Mac only, I can simply place the keyboard on top of the keyboard.
+However, if that, please remember to disable the keyboard below.. otherwise, there would be some issues of mis-typing.

 ## Cons